by Ms. Mel

 Explorations of Elementary – February 2016

 The month of February brought an exciting buzz to the classroom as students prepared to lead a conference for their parents.
 We call this event Student-Parent-Teacher Conferences and they are held once each year.
-In order to prepare for this conference students complete a form detailing what they have been working on, what they feel they have successfully learned, what they will continue working on, and their goals.
+In order to prepare for this conference students complete a form detailing what they have been working on, what they feel they have successfully learned, what they will continue working on, and their goals, this is a full classroom walkthrough given to the parents.
 These forms are filled out for all subject areas in our classroom (Language/Grammar/Reading, Math/Geometry, History, Biology, Geography, and Enrichment Studies – Music, Art, Latin, Physical Education).
 Then the forms are used as a script for students to read to their parents at the beginning of their conference.
-Students also practiced presenting materials so they could become the “teacher” for their visiting parents and demonstrate how and what they have learned in our Montessori environment.
+Students also practiced presenting materials from the preschool programs so they could become the “teacher” for their visiting parents and demonstrate how and what they have learned in our Montessori environment.

 Student-Parent-Teacher Conferences are a wonderful way to reinforce with the children that their education is their responsibility and they must take ownership of it.
 This is a central theme in our classroom, as we strive to teach the children about the value of hard work and perseverance, and the joy of learning.
-If the children take ownership of their education and are expected to present their knowledge and understanding of concepts learned, they begin to see the results of their efforts and can truly see their accomplishments.
+If the children take ownership of their education and are expected to present their knowledge and understanding of concepts learned, they begin to see the results of their efforts and can truly see their accomplishments, this is one of the main reasons why we like to read them Motivational Quotes for Students every day.
 The results we see are greater intrinsic motivation to excel, the development of a strong work ethic, and personal awareness of strengths and weaknesses.
 The natural desire is to present their best work is a strong motivator in any human being, and this motivation is what propels us to work towards goals and succeed.